Pumpkin Hollow Project, United States of America

 The mine was discovered in 1960 by US steel.
 To date 275,000m of drilling has been completed.

 Nevada Copper acquired the property in 2005.
-The company initiated a feasibility study in November 2010, which is due for completion by the third quarter of 2011.
+The company initiated a feasibility study in November 2010 and completed it in December 2012.

 Exploration has outlined five separate deposits so far.
 Two, designated East and E-2, are underground.
 The remaining three, designated North, South and Southeast, are open pit deposits.
-The underground deposits will be developed first.
+The underground deposits are being developed first.

 All state and country level permits to begin the development of underground access were granted in the first week of April 2011.
 The underground project has been budgeted at $250m and the open pit project at $650m.

-Development of the project will be carried out over three phases.
-The first phase, which will commence by the last quarter of 2011, will include an advanced exploration programme and the sinking of two shafts to access the underground deposits.
+Development of the project will be carried out in two phases.
+The first phase will be a 6,500tpd underground operation, which will include an advanced exploration programme and the sinking of two shafts to access the underground deposits.
 Production from the phase 1 is expected to commence in 2015.